project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 {"result":{"key":"<implementation-name>-mobile-app-<version-number>","secret":"<secret>"}}

-Use the  key and secret from the response above for MOBILE_APP_KEY and MOBILE_APP_SECRET configuration in respective environments in gradle.properties file.
+Use the  key and secret from the response given for MOBILE_APP_KEY and MOBILE_APP_SECRET configuration in respective environments in gradle.properties file.
 Example:

 **dev_mobile_app_key = "<implementation-name>-mobile-app-<version-number>"
 dev_mobile_app_secret = "<secret>"**